• Home

 Humorous Interpretation (HI)

-A piece of published work that is written by someone else (books, plays, movies are all accepted), with multiple different characters, and performed like a one-man play.
+A piece of published work that is written by someone else (books, plays, movies are all accepted), with multiple different characters, and performed like a one-person play.
 Generally a more humorous script that includes jokes, silly gags, and fast-paced action.

 • Timing: A 10 minute speech; 30 second grace period